vanniekerkalex/wtc_lem_in/README.md

 # LEM_IN

+Find the shortest path between two rooms, "start" and "finish", with multiple tunnels and roooms in between.

 ## Introduction

 Some students of the School of Wizardry have created Hex, a thinking machine.
 It is composed of ants for calculus, bee-hives and bees for memory and a mouse for (..
 Huh, right, what for already?) cheese (to feed the mouse) and a feather for writing.